Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 INT32 return type will be slower as four times as much data is written out (and read into the next kernel).
 We'll also have to dequantize after the matmul to return to FP16.

 In comparison, INT8 return type is faster but there is a trade-off: accuracy will be made worse, as we need to requantize the output from INT32 to INT8 within the kernel.
-More information on this can be found in our [earlier section](#i8i8).
+More information on this can be found in [earlier sections](#i8i8).

-The throughput figures we measured are shown below:
+The measured throughput figures are shown below:

 |       Kernel       | Time (ms) | vs. FP16 |
 |:------------------:|:---------:|:--------:|